Inpatient Rehabilitation Q&A

 While in inpatient rehabilitation, patients are treated seven days a week with a minimum of three hours of therapy a day.
 Patients can receive up to five hours of therapy a day (9 a.m. to noon and 1 p.m. to 3 p.m.).

 Are there support groups for families, caregivers and siblings?

 Yes.
 We offer community support groups run by our chaplain and child life specialists to help ease the stress that may come with a stay in inpatient rehabilitation.
 They also help families adjust to what life will be like when they return home.

 What is the family’s role during the rehab stay?

 Just like the doctors and nurses, the family is an important part of the rehabilitation team.
 Parents and caregivers should interact with the doctors and take a leading role in the care of their child.
 Therapy is more effective when the whole family is involved.
-We teach our patients’ families about the injury or illness, the treatments we are using and why and how to care for their child when they leave the CIRU.
+We teach our patients’ families about the injury or illness, the treatments we are using and why and how to care for their child when they leave inpatient rehabilitation.